datalad/datalad-binder/README.md

 From the menu file browser interface, select `New > Terminal` and explore DataLad in the resulting command-line shell.

+Alternatively, create a new `Python` or `bash` notebook and populate this with your preferred code and descriptions.

 ### 2. Environment with content

 To use this environment with content (such as Jupyter notebooks and/or data), first make this content available via a separate repository.